constgen/sample-module/README.md

 # sample-module
-Sample project for JavaScript module
+A project sample for a JavaScript module